-- 1. The proposed use is in harmony with the general purpose and intent of this bylaw, in particular the Rural Siting Principles in Section 8.3. - 2.
-The benefits of the proposed use to the Town outweigh its adverse effects. - 3.
-The proposed use is consistent with the Shutesbury Master Plan.
+- 1. The proposed use is in harmony with the general purpose and intent of this bylaw, in particular the Rural Siting Principles in Section 8.3 - 2.
+The proposed use does not significantly increase the risk to public health, welfare and safety for the residents of the Town. - 3.
+The benefits of the proposed use outweigh its adverse effects with respect to the Town, which may include but is not limited to financial, legal, and environmental concerns. - 4.
+The proposed use is consistent with the Shutesbury Master Plan and in particular with the goals established for Natural Resources and Open Space.